retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Adding SSL Certs

+> You will need to request access to the `Key Vault`

-Create three `repo Codespaces secrets` in your repo and set the values to the results of the commands below
+Create three `repo level Codespaces secrets` in your repo and set the values to the results of the commands below

 These secrets will be securely loaded into env vars in the Codespace